Formulas and variables explained

 Buyers can also choose the size of their pizza.
 When selecting “Large”, the pizza would be double the size of a small one.
 So naturally, it would contain more toppings.
 Therefore, if a user selects “large”, you want each topping to cost $1.50 instead of the default price of $1.

-This scenario can be solved by creating a variable:
+This scenario can be solved by creating a variable.
+Scroll down until you find the “variables” section:

 Exaample variable in APF